TAndrighetti/TAndrighetti/README.md

 ## What I’m working on now
 - **scRNA-seq analysis pipelines**: QC, normalization (including scran-based strategies), clustering (Leiden),and iterative **cell-type annotation**, using mainly Python (**scverse**), but with R integration when needed (mainly Seurat).
-- **BD Rhapsody scRNA-seq** data handling: dealing with large FASTQ files, demultiplexing performance, and read-level troubleshooting to recover **gene sequences** (not only counts).
 - **Network biology**: filtering real TFs in OmniPath TRI, diffusion-kernel workflows (TieDIE), and integration with causal/network frameworks.
 - **Reporting & delivery**: generating clean **HTML reports from notebooks** (nbconvert) with better navigation and readability for collaborators.